aidapsibr/aks-prometheus-windows-exporter/README.md

 We opted for PowerShell DSC since we use PowerShell heavily anyway and have no experience with other provisioners.

+## Prerequites

+- AKS cluster with Windows nodes
+- Prometheus *[and optionally Grafana]*
+- Contributor access to the resources
+- Deployment permissions to the cluster

 ## Running the installer

 Start by running [install.ps1](https://github.com/aidapsibr/aks-prometheus-windows-exporter/blob/main/install.ps1), this will add a function that you can call from PowerShell: `Deploy-PrometheusWindowsExporter`.

+Then you can run it for a particular cluster.
+> The resource group should be the node resource group, not the resource group the cluster resource is in.
 ```powershell
 Deploy-PrometheusWindowsExporter -subscription "" -resourceGroup "";
 ```